AelveMC/SEP_1_Renewables/README.md

 The current version is designed for Singleplayer Minecraft 1.19.2. _Multiplayer is untested!!_

 ## Notable Features
-Adds various methods for obtaining resources renewably; including new crafting recipes, modified loot tables, and some minor overhauls of mechanics, among others.
+Adds various methods for obtaining resources renewably: including new crafting recipes, modified loot tables, and some minor overhauls of mechanics, among others.

 ### Resource Changes
 List of all blocks and items that can now be obtained in additional ways.

 - **Ancient Debris:** Piglin brutes have a chance of dropping this, among other items.
-- **Banner Patterns:** Removes existing crafting recipes and replaces them with new ones based off shiseled Blocks, charcoal, and paper.
+- **Banner Patterns:** Removes existing crafting recipes and replaces them with new ones based off chiseled blocks, charcoal, and paper.
 - **Bell:** Adds new crafting recipe with iron, gold, and noteblock.
 - **Blackstone:** Adds new furnace recipe for smooth basalt.
-- **Calcite:** Adds new crafting with dripstoneblocks and furnaces recipes for bone blocks.
+- **Calcite:** Adds new crafting with dripstone blocks and furnaces recipes for bone blocks.
 - **Cobbled Deepslate:** Adds new furnace recipe with mud.
 - **Cobweb:** Adds new crafting recipe with string and slime balls.
 - **Coral Blocks:** Adds new crafting recipe with corresponding coral and coral fans.